DOTONESIX/Umlaut/README.md

 2) A model registry
 - The model registry is where model changes and query data are stored.
 More info in the MLflow [docs](https://mlflow.org/docs/latest/tracking.html#backend-stores).

-An `mlflow server` must be running in order to work with uMLaut.
+An `mlflow server` must be running in order to work with Umlaut.
 The command to start an MLflow server with local artifact storage and a Postgres model registry is as follows:

 `mlflow server --backend-store-uri postgresql+psycopg2://admin:password@localhost:5432/database --default-artifact-root "mlruns/"`